pauloamorim2006/forcavendasapi/README.md

 # Força de Vendas - API

-API do Força de Vendas utilzando ASP NET Core utilizando os princípios do SOLID
+Modelo de API do Força de Vendas utilizando ASP NET Core e SQL Server utilizando os princípios do SOLID